Driving While Intoxicated (DWI)

 If a DWI 1st case is taken to trial and you lose, you will most likely still end up getting probation if you wish.
 If you win, then it all goes away and you can get the record expunged and every trace removed from the record.
 The cost of going to trial for a DWI 1st varies from attorney to attorney.
 It can cost from around $1000 up to $10,000 according to who you get and the complexities of your trial.
 Most charge around $5000 to $9000.

 If you add up all the costs of what you pay if you plea bargain the case out, $5000 to $9000 is not a bad gamble.

 Please also note that the legislature passed laws in the past few sessions allowing DWI convictions to be sealed and, in some cases, given deferred adjudication, which can be sealed quicker than a conviction.
 See section on sealing and expunging records for more information.

 If you wish to read the law of this offense you can link to:

 Driving While Intoxicated above the level of DWI 1st

-As pointed out above, there are several levels of DWI’s above a DWI 1st.
+As pointed out above, there are several levels of DWI's above a DWI 1st.
 This includes DWI 2nd, DWI 3rd or more, DWI with child, Intoxication assault, and intoxication manslaughter.
 Some can be very serious offenses and can have a devastating effect on your life.
+I could go on for many pages discussing these.
 If you have been charged with one of these, it is strongly suggested that you contact an attorney quickly and discuss your options.
-Feel free to call us at 1-800-630-5985 or text us at 972-814-7318 to setup a free phone consultation.
+Feel free to call us at 972-722-0887 or text us at 972-814-7318 to setup a free phone consultation.